ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

 ~~~

 > [!WARNING]
-> **Use this one-line format only for tasks automatizations in shell scripts**\
+> **Use this one-line format only for task automation with shell scripts**\
-> Don't execute the `upscmd` with the password in your normal shell, to avoid exposing your password in the shell history (in bash, is the `.bash_history` text file).
+> Do not execute the `upscmd` with the password in your normal shell, to avoid exposing your password in the shell history (the `.bash_history` text file in bash shells).

 Also, remember that: